Exclusive, Actionable Central Bank and DMO Reporting

 Econostream Media is a financial newswire with a mission to improve understanding of monetary policy and debt issuance by reporting on the central banks and debt issuance agencies, their policies and how they impact the financial markets.

-By Marta Vilar – MADRID (Econostream) – European Central Bank Governing Council member Peter Kažimír said on Tuesday that he saw no reason to pause interest rate cuts or to discuss larger moves.
+By Marta Vilar – MADRID (Econostream) – European Central Bank Governing Council member Joachim Nagel said on Friday that the bar for another interest rate cut was high.

-By Marta Vilar – MADRID (Econostream) – European Central Bank Governing Council member Robert Holzmann said on Monday that an interest rate cut at the ECB's January 30 meeting was not a given.
+By Marta Vilar – MADRID (Econostream) – European Central Bank Governing Council member Joachim Nagel said on Tuesday that interest rates were currently at a ‘very good level’ and that the ECB's next steps would be flexible.